abelzk/Fidel-Swift-Keyboard/README.md

 This project is licensed under the **MIT License**.
 You can find the full license text in the [LICENSE](LICENSE) file.

 ## Contact / Credits
-- For support, suggestions, or bug reports, please use the [GitHub Issues](https://github.com/your-username/fidel-swift/issues) page.
+- For support, suggestions, or bug reports, please use the [GitHub Issues](https://github.com/abelzk/fidel-swift-keyboard/issues) page.
-- For other inquiries, you can reach out at `your-email@example.com` (placeholder).
+- For other inquiries, you can reach out at `abelzeki24@gmail.como`.

 Special thanks to all contributors and inspirations that help Fidel Swift grow.
-_(A more detailed list of credits will be maintained here.)_